About us

 Who we are

-As is widely acknowledged, the relationship between a handler and their working partner is second to none, and it is unthinkable that the pair may be broken up due to financial pressure.
-Unfortunately, this does often happen, and it causes great distress for the handlers, their families, and of course the animals themselves.
+As is widely acknowledged, the relationship between a handler and their working partner is second to none, and it is unthinkable the pair may be broken up due to financial pressure.
+Unfortunately, this does happen, and it causes great distress for the handlers, their families, and of course the animals themselves.

-So, the NFRSA is there to help to ensure these wonderful animals can stay where they belong, with the families they love, as the years advance.
+The NFRSA is there to help to ensure these wonderful animals can stay where they belong, with the families they love, as the years advance.
 It’s the least they deserve when they’ve devoted most of their lives to keeping us, the public, safe.

 Our job, quite simply, is to ‘Protect Our Protectors’.